 Your mind has made a quantum leap from a frenzied attack to a sordid affair,

 How did that happen?

 The more you play those thoughts in your head, the more vivid you make the image and the more real the movie becomes.

 Now you’re upset and its completely unfounded.
 The truth is, the only reason they are late is because they stopped for something to eat on the way home.
-Their battery was dead on their mobile phone so couldn’t call.
+Their battery was dead on their mobile phone, so they couldn’t call.